Free energy asymptotics of the quantum Heisenberg spin chain: Model and Main Result

 The proof of Theorem \ref{thm:main_thm} will be given in Sections \ref{sec:up} and \ref{sec:lower}, where we derive quantitative upper and lower bounds, respectively.
 The trial state employed in the derivation of the upper bound can also be used in $d=2$ dimensions.
 We refer to Proposition \ref{thm:2D_upper} in Appendix \ref{sec:appendix} for a precise statement and its proof.
+A corresponding lower bound for $d=2$ is still missing, however.

+The analogue of Theorem~\ref{thm:main_thm} for $d=3$ was proved in \cite{CGS}.
+While the new tools developed here for the lower bound use the one-dimensional nature of the model in an essential way, they are robust enough to allow for an extension of our results to quasi-one-dimensional systems, like Heisenberg models defined on ladder graphs.
+Such an extension is rather straightforward and we shall not give the details here.